 Applying for a place at medical school usually involves an interview.
 These interviews are challenging, so you will need to prepare in advance.
 You may be asked about your experience, personal interests, and why you want to become a doctor.

 Medical experience will enhance your application.
 It shows that you have made the effort to find out what it is like to have a career in medicine.
 Experience could include: working in a hospital, volunteering at a nursing home, talking to doctors and medical students, attending events and talks.
-Read about the latest developments in medicine and the NHS too.

 For most people, it takes more than 10 years to become a hospital doctor.
 The exact length of time depends on the area you specialise in.